mobile app bar

 Hunter is indeed a two-way star

-Some unique achievements Hunter had during his time at Colorado include as listed.
-He’s the only Power Conference player to ever be recognized as an offensive and defensive player of the week in the same season.
+Some unique achievements Hunter had during his time at Colorado include the following: He’s the only Power Conference player to ever be recognized as an offensive and defensive player of the week in the same season.
 He’s the first player ever with 150+ receiving yards and three pass breakups in the same game.
 Hunter is also the only player to ever be appointed as a mid-season All-American on offense and defense.

-Hunter is simply a freak of nature, and NFL teams would be foolish to not at least experiment with him on both sides of the ball.
+Hunter is simply a freak of nature, and NFL teams would be foolish if they do not, at least, experiment with him on both sides of the ball.
+And the 21-year-old is brimming with confidence, and is ready to show off his skillset at the next level.

-It’s an exciting talent that’s about to grace the league.
-But a talent that’s also been filled with controversy and questions — making him one of the harder prospects to project in recent memory.
-It will be fascinating to see how high he goes in the 2025 NFL Draft.
+An exciting talent is about to grace the league.
+However, Hunter is also a talent that has been filled with controversy and questions — making him one of the harder prospects to project in recent memory.

 Post Edited By:Samnur Reza